Does Higher Risk Always Mean Higher Returns? Are Lower-Yielding Investments Safer?

 Higher expected returns (generally) mean more risk to your money and vice versa.

 (Note: This isn't always true.
 Sometimes you can rejig your investment portfolio to make sure it is getting the most it can for the risks you take (like diversifying the assets you hold) but once you have made your portfolio efficient, the only way to increase returns is to increase risks.)

 Remember that investing is always an uncertain business.
-You don't know whether a company you invest in will go bust next month - even if you have done your research.
-You don't know how interest rates on savings accounts will change in future.
+You don't know whether a company you invest in will go bust next month, even if you have done your research.
+You don't know how interest rates on savings accounts will change in the future.